NVIDIA-RTX/NVIGI-Core/docs/ProgrammingGuide.md

 //!
 //!
 Call this method when your application is initializing
 //!
+//!
+NOTE: On Windows, host is NOT supposed to change DLL search paths in any way while this method is running without proper synchronization.
+//!
 //! @param pref Specifies preferred behavior for the NVIGI framework (NVIGI will keep a copy)
 //! @param pluginInfo Optional pointer to data structure containing information about plugins, user system
 //! @param sdkVersion Current SDK version
 //! @returns nvigi::kResultOk if successful, error code otherwise (see nvigi_result.h for details)
 //!
 //!
-This method is NOT thread safe.
+This method is NOT thread safe and will temporarily change DLL search path on Windows.
 NVIGI_API nvigi::Result nvigiInit(const nvigi::Preferences &pref, nvigi::PluginAndSystemInformation** pluginInfo = nullptr, uint64_t sdkVersion = nvigi::kSDKVersion);
 ```